jnbdz/rust-quickstarts/tutorial/ownership-and-borrowing/README.md

 - Memory that can grow in size (e.g.: Vectors, HashMap, Strings, etc)
 - Runtime performance cost
 - Memory can live beyond the *scope* that created it
-- Memory is auto. recaptured when the last *owner* goes out of scope
+- Memory is auto. recaptured when the last *owner* goes out of scope (cleaned up)

 ##### Example
 ```rust